 d.
-BOD5 and TSS: The previous permitting action established monthly average and daily maximum concentration limits of 6 mg/L and 10 mg/L respectively for BOD5 and TSS based on Department BPJ of Best Practicable Treatment (BPT).
+BOD5 and TSS: The previous permitting action established monthly average and daily maximum concentration limits of 6 mg/L and 10 mg/L respectively for BOD5 and TSS.
+The previous permitting action also amended the monthly average and daily maximum mass limits to reflect the joining of the previously divided waste streams, which were established based on Department BPJ of Best Practicable Treatment (BPT).